Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

-As alluded to in the introduction, the values of the magnetic diffusivity would need to be extremely large if one wanted to emulate the conditions of a vacuum.
-In vacuum, an electromagnetic wave propagates at the speed $c=300,000\kms$, which implies a propagation distance $L=c t_\mathrm{H}\approx5\Gpc$ in one Hubble time, $t_\mathrm{H}\approx14\Gyr$.
-This corresponds to a reference diffusivity of about $\eta_\mathrm{ref}\equiv L^2/t_\mathrm{H}=c^2 t_\mathrm{H}\approx2\times10^{12}\kpc\kms$, which is nearly $10^9$ times larger than the value $\etat=3000\kpc\kms$ used by \cite{Ghosh+25}.
-Such large values are unrealistic.
-Nevertheless, it is of interest to see how the spherical expansion of the magnetic field is affected by the finite speed of light in a medium of such an extremely large magnetic diffusivity.
+Nevertheless, it is of interest to see how the spherical expansion of the magnetic field is affected by the finite speed of light in a medium with such an extremely large effective magnetic diffusivity.
 In the following, we consider the values $cR/\eta_\mathrm{ref}=1$ and 0.5.
-Again, these ratios are chosen to be unrealistically small and is done just to see the qualitative and quantitative effects of including the Faraday displacement current.
-We choose $C_\eta=1$, which, as demonstrated above, does not affect the radial expansion behavior compared to cases with larger values of $C_\eta$.
-The results for our models in spherical geometry are shown in \Fig{pprof_comp_ee}.
-For these models, we have neglected the evolution of the mean flow, i.e., we only solve \Eqs{dAdt}{dE2dt}.
-It turns out that only at early times, the solution is noticeably affected by the finite speed of light---even for $c R/\etaT=0.5$.
-In these cases, as explained in \Sec{Details}, we characterize the front radius by the radius $r_{0.01}$, where the compensated magnetic field has dropped to 0.01 times the value inside the magnetosphere.
-We see from \Tab{TSummary} that $r_{0.01}/ct<1$ is obeyed in all cases.
-This ratio varies between 0.8 and 0.6 for our dipolar configurations and between 0.7 and 0.6 for our quadrupolar configurations.
+Again, these ratios are chosen to be unrealistically small.
+This is done just to see the qualitative and quantitative effects of including the Faraday displacement current.
+We again choose $C_\eta=1$, which, as demonstrated above, does not affect the radial expansion behavior compared to cases with larger values of $C_\eta$.
+The results for the spherical models are shown in \Fig{pprof_comp_ee}.
+For these models, we have neglected the evolution of the mean flow, i.e., we solve only \Eqs{dAdt}{dE2dt}.
+We find that only at early times is the solution is noticeably affected by the finite speed of light---even for $c R/\etaT=0.5$.
+In these cases, as explained in \Sec{Details}, we characterize the front radius by the radius $r_{0.01}$, where the compensated magnetic field has dropped to 0.01 times its value inside the magnetosphere.
+From \Tab{TSummary}, we see that $r_{0.01}/ct<1$ is satisfied in all cases with finite values of $cR/\etaT$.
+This ratio varies between 0.8 and 0.6 for our dipolar configurations (Runs~E and F) and between 0.7 and 0.6 (Runs~H and I) for our quadrupolar configurations.
+Thus, $r_{0.01}$ remains close to, but always below, the Hubble radius.